|Table of Contents

 On peak hours during the daytime, the glycol solution circulates via the ice storage tank to deliver the stored energy to the building to augment electric chiller cooling.
 The cold glycol gets delivered at a proper temperature to the cooling coil in the air.

 The fan blows air on the coils to supply cooling to the occupant spaces.
 People feel cold and never know that ice storage is being used to save money on the cost of cooling.

 Thermal Energy Storage Applications:

-- The thermal energy storage applications can be applied in following fields.
+- The thermal energy storage applications can be applied in the following fields.

-- In concentrating solar power plants to supply dispatchable power even during night.
+- In concentrating solar power plants to supply dispatchable power even during the night.

 - In thermal power plants to operate more and rapid load changes.